.JSX React JSX

 Attack Vectors

-• XSS via dangerouslySetInnerHTML if user input is passed without sanitization
+• XSS via dangerouslySetInnerHTML

-• Supply chain attacks via malicious npm packages in React dependency trees
+• Supply chain attacks via npm

-• Prototype pollution through improper use of spread operators on untrusted objects
+• Prototype pollution via spread operators

 React library